NeilW/vagrant-brightbox/README.md

 Every provider in Vagrant must introduce a custom box format.
 This provider introduces `brightbox` boxes.
 You can view an example box in the [example_box/ directory](https://github.com/NeilW/vagrant-brightbox/tree/master/example_box).

 That directory also contains instructions on how to build a box.

-The box format is basically just the required `metadata.json` file along with a `Vagrantfile` that does default settings for the provider-specific configuration for this provider.
+The box format is the required `metadata.json` file along with a `Vagrantfile` that does default settings for the provider-specific configuration for this provider.

+## Box Format Dowloadable Images

+You can view the [list of current Vagrant box files](http://docs.brightbox.com/vagrant) on the Brightbox documentation site.

 ## Configuration